jundalisay/sp/content/en/research/mohammad/quran/sura-040b.md

 <sup>66</sup> Say:

+{{< l a="Mohammad" >}}
-“I was prohibited from worshiping those you invoke besides Enki, now that clear revelations have come to me from my Lord; and I was commanded to submit to the Lord of the Worlds.”
+I was prohibited from worshiping those you invoke besides Enki, now that clear revelations have come to me from my Lord.
+I was commanded to submit to the Lord of the Worlds.
+{{< /l >}}

-<sup>67</sup> It is He who created you from dust, then from a seed, then from an embryo, then He
+<sup>67</sup> It is He who created you from dust, then from a seed, then from an embryo.

-brings you out as an infant, then He lets you reach your maturity, then you become elderly—although some of you die sooner—so that you may reach a predetermined age, so that you may understand.
+Then He brings you out as an infant, then He lets you reach your maturity, then you become elderly—although some of you die sooner—so that you may reach a predetermined age, so that you may understand.

-<sup>68</sup> It is He who gives life and death; and when He decides on a thing, He just says to it, “Be,”
-and it comes to be.
+<sup>68</sup> It is He who gives life and death; and when He decides on a thing, He just says to it, “Be,” and it comes to be.

 <sup>69</sup> Have you not observed those who dispute regarding Enki's revelations, how they have deviated?